Bed Sore Treatment:

 What To Expect During Your Wound Care Appointments

-Our Wound Care Specialists come directly to your home or facility to provide expert care where it’s needed most.
-Once you call, our Care Coordinator will schedule your visit and match you with a clinician experienced in advanced wound care for bed sores.
+Wound Care Specialists come directly to your home or facility to provide expert care where it’s needed most.
+Once you call, wound care Specialists Care Coordinator will schedule your visit and match you with a clinician experienced in advanced wound care for bed sores.

 During the visit, your specialist will evaluate the wound, develop a personalized treatment plan, and begin care right away.
 This includes cleaning the wound, applying the appropriate wound dressings, and performing any necessary procedures such as wound debridement or pressure relief strategies.
-We make the transition from hospital, nursing home, or assisted living to home seamless—supporting consistent, high-quality care every step of the way.
+Wound care Specialists make the transition from hospital, nursing home, or assisted living to home seamless—supporting consistent, high-quality care every step of the way.

 Pressure Ulcers